InfOmics/DiGAS/README.md

 ...
 ```

 ## Data
 To test DiGAS we used just genotyping and demographic data avaiable at ADNI (http://adni.loni.usc.edu) data portal.
+Any kind of PLINK binary format file can be used.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Support
 You can contact directly the authors by their e-mail addresses.

 ## Authors and acknowledgment
 Antonino Aparo (antonino.aparo@univr.it) and Vincenzo Bonnici (vincenzo.bonnici@univr.it) created the workflow.

+## Citation
+Sumbitted

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)